 The tool should be connected only to a power supply of the same voltage as indicated on the nameplate, and can only be operated on single-phase AC supply.
-They are double-insulated in accordance with European Standard and can, therefore, also be used from sockets without earth wire.
+They are double-insulated and can, therefore, also be used from sockets without earth wire.